-- Remain involved in the development and the allocation of funds for transportation planningspecific programs included in various funding programs such as: MAP-21 / FAST Act; Senate Bill 1, Road Repair and Accountability Act of 2017, Active Transportation Program, Sustainable Communities, Highway Safety Improvement Program.
-(Quarterly/As needed, ICLTC staff) - 2.
-Assist with planning, CEQA and/or NEPA review of local projects and Caltrans projects to ensure consistency and compliance with regional planning documents.
+Remain involved in the development and the allocation of funds for transportation planning-specific programs included in various funding programs such as: MAP-21 / FAST Act; Senate Bill 1, Road Repair and Accountability Act of 2017, Active Transportation Program, Sustainable Communities, Highway Safety Improvement Program.
+(Quarterly/As needed, ICLTC staff)

+- 2. Assist with planning, CEQA and/or NEPA review of local projects and Caltrans projects to ensure consistency and compliance with regional planning documents.
 This task will not involve any site-specific environmental survey.
-(As needed, ICLTC staff)

-- 3. Ensure that safety and security are considered in the planning and selection of alternatives for proposed local and Caltrans projects.
-(As needed, ICLTC staff) - Coordinate Statewide Integrated Traffic Records System (SWITRS) and other collision databases from local law enforcement agencies (CHP, Inyo County Sheriff, and Bishop Police) to identify, prioritize and incorporate safety considerations into the planning of transportation projects.
-(July 2022 - June 2023, ICLTC staff/consultant) - 5.
+(As needed, ICLTC staff) - 3.
+Ensure that safety and security are considered in the planning and selection of alternatives for proposed local projects.
+(As needed, ICLTC staff) - 4.
+Coordinate Statewide Integrated Traffic Records System (SWITRS) and other collision databases from local law enforcement agencies (CHP, Inyo County Sheriff, and Bishop Police) to identify, prioritize and incorporate safety considerations into the planning of transportation projects.
+(July 2023 June 2024, ICLTC staff/consultant) - 5.
 Review data from local law enforcement and resource management agencies to identify, prioritize and incorporate measures into planning for transportation projects involving wildlife movement and related traffic safety.
-(July 2022 June 2023, ICLTC, consultant) - 6.
+(July 2023 June 2024, ICLTC, consultant) - 6.
 Participate and sponsor planning activities related to access and circulation at the Bishop Airport.
 (Quarterly, As needed) - 7.
-Participate in public meetings and transportation studies to identify appropriate local projects to address local and regional transportation problems.
+Participate in public meetings and transportation studies to identify appropriate local projects that would be suitable for grant proposals.
 (As needed, ICLTC staff, consultant) - 8.
 The ICLTC shall use performance measures in the evaluation and selection of future planning projects.
 (As needed, ICLTC staff, consultant) - 9.
 Coordinate and consult with the five Tribal Governments.
 (As needed, ICLTC staff, consultant) - 10.
 Review the Pedestrian Facilities Inventory of County, City, and Tribal Government roadways and pursuant to the Americans with Disabilities Act.
 Prioritize projects and search for appropriate funding.
 (As needed, ICLTC staff, consultant) - 11.
-Update the County and City-wide Active Transportation Plan if necessary.
-Continue to identify potential bicycle and pedestrian projects.
-(As needed, ICLTC staff, consultant) - 12.
-Coordinate with Caltrans, California Highway Patrol, and Inyo County Sheriff to focus on safety in public outreach and paying special notice to fatal and severe injury collisions.
-(Ongoing, as needed, ICLTC staff, consultant) - 13.
-Utilize Local Road Safety Plan (LRSP) Grant and provide 10% matching funds for grant (\$72,000 plus \$8,000 match).
-This grant will allow a planning process to identify safety projects, road improvements and contribute to the development and validation of additions to the RTP, ATP, HSIP, RTIP, ITIP & SHOPP proposals.
-Grant and match may extend over two fiscal years.
-(July-December 2022)
+Update the County and City-wide Active Transportation Plan.
+(July 2023- June 2024, ICLTC staff, consultant) - 12.
+Coordinate with Caltrans, California Highway Patrol, and Inyo County Sheriff to obtain data regarding fatal and severe injury collisions.
+(Ongoing, as needed, ICLTC staff, consultant)